 - Students are allowed to take one of the three specialization seminars as a Special Event, Directed Study or Specialized Directed Study seminar. - No more than three of the student's six seminars may be taken as Special Event or Directed Study seminars.
 Requirements for Directed Study seminars are commensurate with those in On-campus seminars (including assignments which compensate proportionately for class time).
-Registration and assignment deadlines also correspond with those of On-campus seminars in the same trimester.
+Registration and assignment deadlines also correspond with those of On-campus seminars in the same semester.
 At the discretion of the ProDOC, selected seminars taken through other institutions may be counted toward a student's Directed Study seminar requirement.
 Two kinds of Directed Study seminars are available.
 Directed Studies paralleling On-campus seminars enable students to take a seminar meeting on campus as a Directed Study.
 Each syllabus for On-campus seminars will have an additional component for students taking the seminar as a Directed Study.
 Specialized Directed Studies allow students to petition a professor to design a Directed Study which addresses some specific area related to their specialization or project in ministry.
-In addition to assigned readings and research, these Directed Studies may require participation in and reflection on a conference, training event, or ministry experience.
-When several students are studying the same subject, interaction and integration will be encouraged.
-All Specialized Directed Studies must be approved by the cooperating professor and the Associate Dean of Professional Doctoral Programs prior to registration for the trimester in which the seminar is to be completed.
-The form used for requesting and obtaining approval for a Specialized Directed Study is available on the CME web site.
-The student is responsible for initiating this process and checking to be sure that an approval form is on file in the Office of Professional Doctoral Programs by the time registration begins.
+In addition to assigned readings and research, the Directed Study may require participation in and reflection on a conference, training event, or ministry experience.
+All Specialized Directed Studies must be approved by the cooperating professor and the Associate Dean of Professional Doctoral Programs prior to registration for the semester in which the seminar is to be completed.
+The form used for requesting and obtaining approval for a Specialized Directed Study is available on the CME website.
+The student is responsible for initiating the process and checking to be sure an approval form is on file in the Office of Professional Doctoral Programs by the time registration begins.

-Periodic Special Event seminars may be offered in conjunction with selected campus and off-campus events.
+• Periodic Special Event seminars may be offered in conjunction with selected campus and off-campus events.
 Special Event seminars will involve meetings with the professor at the site of the Special Event.
 No more than half of a student's seminars can be taken as Special Events or Directed Studies.
-A list of Special Event seminars offered for each upcoming trimester can be obtained from the Office of Professional Doctoral Programs or the D.Min. web site.
-These offerings also will be listed on the registration form for each trimester.
+A list of Special Event seminars offered for each upcoming semester can be obtained from the Office of Professional Doctoral Programs or the DEdMin website.
+These offerings also will be listed on the registration form for each semester.